hipe/tmx/fields/doc/issues/012-normal-normalization.md

             "primary" has come to replace this term, although it's subtly different.

-  - primary: essential to newer [ze], this is the name-part of an actual attribute (expression) as it appears in an argument scanner. this term is borrowed directly from (see) `man find`, and bears no significant difference from its usage there.
+  - primary: essential to newer [ze], this is the name-part of an argument stream (imagine array)'s surface representation of a particular, actual (supposed) instance of an association. this term is borrowed directly from (see) `man find`, and bears no significant difference from its conception in that program.

   - property store: the "thing" (perhaps imaginary) that is storing the values that are produced by this normalization, also